ShrimpingIt/website_text/src/content/project/ledclock/build.md

 * ***Attach a new breadboard to the right of the Alarm Clock breadboard.
 The new breadboard's lugs should slide into slots at the rear of the old breadboard

-### Step 2: Connect the power rails of the new breadboard
+## Power rails for extra breadboard

 ![Connect power rails][step02]